-SELACO WDB management is active in the review of WIOA Title II applications submitted by local education agencies to the California Department of Education for funding consideration.
+SELACO WDB management was active in the review of WIOA Title II applications submitted by local education agencies to the California Department of Education for funding consideration.

 WIOA Title III - Wagner-Peyser: EDD is a co-located partner at the AJCC.
 Leaders and staff from EDD meet regularly with SELACO WDB representatives to coordinate and address system services.
-EDD staff regularly participates in job fairs and other recruitment events hosted by SELACO WDB.
 The partners coordinate delivery of workshops and orientation sessions.
-Cross referrals are made using CalJOBS, and case management activities are also recorded in the system.
-EDD is an active member of SELACO WDB's Collaborative Community Network (CCN), which is a stakeholder group in which EDD staff takes an active role participating in its Business Services, Client Services, and Youth workgroups.
+EDD supports facilitation of the AJCC's "Friday Job Club" and is an active member of SELACO WDB's Collaborative Community Network (CCN).
+CCN is a stakeholder network, in which EDD staff take an active role participating in its Business Services, Client Services, and Youth Work Groups.
 Co-located EDD staff are involved in team building and AJCC training sessions.
 EDD leadership is also involved in the SMT, supporting decisions for coordinated AJCC activities.

 WIOA Title IV - Vocational Rehabilitation: DOR representatives are co-located at the AJCC on a part-time basis.
 DOR and the AJCC regularly cross-refer customers and participants are co-enrolled.
+Over the last two years, much of the coordination between DOR and SELACO WDB leadership has been focused on the development of the Southeast Los Angeles County Local Partnership Agreement for the expansion of competitive integrated employment opportunities for individuals with intellectual and developmental disabilities.
+DOR is an active member of the SMT.